-Under Language Environment, specify the TERMTHDACT(DUMP) or TERMTHDACT(UADUMP) run-time option in order to get a Language Environment formatted dump when a condition greater than or equal to 2 is raised and is left unhandled.
+Under Language Environment, specify the TERMTHDACT(DUMP) or TERMTHDACT(UADUMP) runtime option in order to get a Language Environment formatted dump when a condition greater than or equal to 2 is raised and is left unhandled.

-Dump destination on non-CICS: With Language Environment, you can indicate the destination for dump output by providing the CEEDUMP ddname in your JCL or FILEDEF.
+Dump destination on non-CICS: With Language Environment, you can indicate the destination for dump output by providing the CEEDUMP ddname in your JCL.
 For the attributes of the CEEDUMP file, see the Language Environment Programming Guide.

-If the CEEDUMP file is needed and is not defined, Language Environment will dynamically allocate one for you, with the default being: • On z/OS and OS/390: SYSOUT=
+If the CEEDUMP file is needed and is not defined, Language Environment will dynamically allocate one for you, with the default being SYSOUT=.

-Dump destination on CICS: All run-time output from Language Environment is directed to a CICS transient data queue named CESE.
-Each record written to the file has a header that includes the terminal ID, the transaction ID, and the date and time.
+Dump destination on CICS: All runtime output from Language Environment is directed to a CICS transient data queue named CESE.
+Each record written to the file has a header that includes the terminal ID, the transaction ID, and the date and time